-Have you noticed how when God gives you a plan, and tell you to go out and do great exploit with it, that as soon as you go out to do good, evil always shows up in the midst of the plans?
+Have you noticed how when God gives you a plan and tells you to go out and do great exploits with it, as soon as you go out to do good, evil always shows up amid the plans?
 Why is that?
-When you first get started, you are excited that you heard the voice of the Lord speaking to you!
-In your excitement, you think, "Not only is He speaking to me, but He has ask me to go do something for the kingdom!"
-You pray, fast, make the preparations, collecting the materials, and obtain finances to complete the work.
+When you first start, you are excited that you heard the voice of the Lord speaking to you!
+In your excitement, you think, "Not only is He speaking to me, but He has asked me to do something for the kingdom!"
+You pray, fast, prepare, collect the materials, and obtain finances to complete the work.
 However, no sooner than this is done, evil shows us and rains on your parade.
 So I find it to be a law that when I want to do right, evil lies close at hand.
 (ESV)

-Here are a few more examples: The person who said they would do the job of marketing a project for your church or company quits without any notice.
+Here are a few more examples: The person who said they would do the job marketing a project for your church or company quits without notice.
 Wow.
-What's going on you think to yourself?
-Look at it, finances which took over a year to save now has to be ear marked for another project that came out of no where!
+What's going on, you think to yourself?
+Look at it; finances that took over a year to save now have to be earmarked for another project that came out of nowhere!
 There goes that budget.
-And lastly, when you thought it couldn't get any worse, a major crisis hits your family or your marriage.
-In times like these, you just want to scream or crawl under the covers of your bed and never come out!
+And lastly, when you thought it couldn't get any worse, a major crisis hits your family or marriage.
+In times like these, you want to scream or crawl under the covers of your bed and never come out!
 We have all been there.
 I know I have!
 I thank God for Jesus Christ our Lord!

-First, it is ok to question why you are feeling discouraged, especially when it has debilitated your personal walk in Christ or the work of the ministry in the church.
+First, it is ok to question why you are feeling discouraged, especially when it has debilitated your walk in Christ or the work of the ministry in the church.
 Looking at the lives of the saints in the Old Testament, we can take comfort and learn from their experiences and revelations for God.
-We learn they too have gone through similar troubles and trials as we have.
-We learn also avenues of discouragement comes through avenues of our families, life's circumstances, or with ourselves.
+We learn they, too, have gone through similar troubles and trials as we have.
+We also learn avenues of discouragement come through avenues of our families, life circumstances, or with ourselves.
 Peter was discouraged with himself after he denied Jesus three times before the cock crowed.
-He discovered he wasn't as courageous as he proclaimed in the presence Jesus and the other disciples before Jesus' arrest.
+He discovered he wasn't as courageous as he proclaimed in the presence of Jesus and the other disciples before Jesus' arrest.
 He repented for his sins.
-Later, after the resurrection of Christ, he became a great apostle of Jesus Christ and builders of the Church.
+Later, after the resurrection of Christ, he became a great apostle of Jesus Christ and builder of the Church.

 Thirdly, Take care of your body.
-All of us need rest for our bodies and mental rest for our minds.
-There are many examples in the Bible of over worked servants of God.
-One of my favorite examples is the prophet Elijah.
-He was so over worked and tired that he asked God to let him die.
-Remember this, after a great victory, temptations come to war against your soul, in an effort to cause you to fall into a pit of despair.
-When Elijah rested, ate, and took care of his body, he was restored and got a new assignment for God.
+We all need rest for our bodies and mental rest for our minds.
+There are many examples in the Bible of overworked servants of God.
+One of my favorite examples is the prophet, Elijah.
+He was so overworked and tired that he asked God to let him die.
+Remember this, after a great victory, temptations come to war against your soul to cause you to fall into a pit of despair.
+When Elijah rested, ate, and cared for his body, he was restored and got a new assignment for God.
 Get some rest.
 Read 1 Kings 18 & 19.

 Fifthly, train yourself to see both ways.
-Yes there is an earthly side but there also a spiritual side to truth.
+Yes, there is an earthly side, but there is also a spiritual side to truth.
 Read 2 Corinthians 4:8-18.

 Sixth, press closer to God.
-The Lord is good, a stronghold in the time of trouble.
-The prophet Nahum experienced these troubling times and when he did, he drew nearer to God as his strong tower.
+The Lord is good, a stronghold in a time of trouble.
+The prophet Nahum experienced these troubling times, and when he did, he drew nearer to God as his strong tower.
 Read Psalm 27.